 The statute of limitations varies, depending on two factors: the state which has jurisdiction over the case, and the nature of the issue which initiated the lawsuit.
 In Pennsylvania, for instance, the statute of limitations for personal injury is two years, counting down from the date the injury was sustained.
 New Jersey coincidentally happens to share the same two-year deadline, but in other states, the allotted timeframe can be much longer or shorter.
 No matter where you are located, it’s critically important to make sure you’re familiar with the relevant statute of limitations in your state.

 If you intend to sue a public entity, such as the City of Philadelphia or Commonwealth of Pennsylvania, it’s also important to familiarize yourself with special rules for suing the government.
 In these cases, you are required to provide proper notice of your claim within six months — a quarter of the time you would normally be allotted.

 That being said, plaintiffs should never wait until the last minute to bring a lawsuit.
 This applies regardless of whether the defendant is a private company, a public entity, or an individual person.
 If you cut it close and wait until the deadline is around the corner, the attorney you contact may not have enough time to adequately investigate or prepare a case on your behalf.
-When it comes to litigating personal injury, it’s always best to get the earliest start possible.
+When it comes to litigating personal injury, it’s always to get the earliest start possible.
 If you’re a habitual procrastinator, this is one task you don’t want to put off.